-Why buy whole animals and cut them up at home?
+Why buy whole animals and practice meat cutting at home?

 It’s the cheapest way to get the highest quality, local meat into your kitchen.